The Knights of Columbus

 Founded on the principles of charity, unity and fraternity, the Knights of Columbus was established in 1882 by Father Michael J. McGivney, assistant pastor of St. Mary's Church in New Haven, Conn., and a group of parishioners.
 Their intent?
 To bring financial aid and assistance to the sick, disabled and needy members and their families, and to provide charitable assistance to those on the margins of society.
 The Knights are proud to have been recognized for 70 million hours of volunteer service and $170 million in charitable contributions during the last fiscal year.

-Catholic men 18 and above.
-We meet in the Believers Together Center library at 6pm on the third Monday of each month.
+The Father Bill Betson Council, Knights of Columbus (so named in honor of the former priest who served in all three Moline parishes before his untimely death) is open to all practicing Catholic men 18 and above.
+We meet in the Believers Together Center library at 7pm on the third Monday of each month.
 Join us at our next meeting!

 WHAT DOES IT MEAN TO BE A KNIGHT?

-It means a life of faith in action, a life of boldness in brotherhood,
+It means a life of faith in action, a life of boldness in brotherhood, a life worth living.
+Join 2 million Catholic men on a mission.

 OUR Mission:

-to live their faith at home, in their parish,
+Together, we’re empowering Catholic men to live their faith at home, in their parish, and work in their community.

 Our council is involved in a number of events

-benefiting Christ the King Catholic Church and
+benefiting Christ the King Catholic Church and other local and state wide activities including:

 - Pancake breakfasts where all proceeds collected are